 You want to go to your first Zumba class, you think it would be fun but…you’re scared.
 You won’t know what to do, you’re horribly uncoordinated, people will laugh at you, and you think you might die.
-That about cover it?
-Well I’m here to tell you you’re dead wrong.
+Does that about cover it?
+Well, I’m here to tell you you’re dead wrong.

 Concern #1: You Won’t Know What To Do:

-instructors teach without speaking, instead we use non-verbal cues to tell you what to do and when to do it.
+Most Zumba instructors teach without speaking, instead, we use non-verbal cues to tell you what to do and when to do it.
 And most of us use the same 6-10 cues over and over so you very quickly catch on to our madness.

-Zumba is suppose to be fun, there is no point in stressing over something that is suppose to be a stress reliever!
+Zumba is supposed to be fun, there is no point in stressing over something that is supposed to be a stress reliever!

 Concern #2: I’m Too Uncoordinated For Zumba

 Okay.
 Here’s the thing.
 Over my career, I’ve taught thousands and thousands of people in fitness classes.
 The number of people I’ve encountered that I would honestly consider uncoordinated in all that time is 3.